 This is definitely a great recipe to bookmark!

 With just five basic ingredients, it’s easy to make, and so delicious!
 And you might already have all the ingredients on hand, so you can be fully prepared any time a hot chocolate craving hits.

-The best thing about making your own at home (besides saving money) is that you get to be in control of all the ingredients – you can use more or less sugar depending on your desired tastes, add a little peppermint extract if you’re a chocolate peppermint fan like I am, or top it off with coconut whipped cream or Vegan Marshmallow Fluff.
+The best thing about making your own at home (besides saving money) is that you get to be in control of all the ingredients – you can use more or less sugar depending on your desired tastes, add a little peppermint extract if you’re a chocolate peppermint fan like I am, or top it off with Coconut Whipped Cream.

 How To Make It Like Starbucks

 To recreate the Starbucks hot cocoa, I first looked at their ingredients: